 Why Neuter Your Dog?
-Why Spay?
+Should I Spay?
 Why Tattoo?

 Aside from preventing reproduction, people wonder why they should neuter or spay their dogs.
 Many aren’t aware of the health benefits from spaying and neutering your dogs.
 There are also behavioral benefits.
 Having your male dog’s testicles removed can prevent testicular cancer, minimize your dog’s desire to hump, and prevent excessive urination to mark their territory.

 Why Spay Your Dog

 Removing the female dog’s ovaries and uterus prevents her from longing for a mate while she is in heat.
-It also will eliminate her from going into heat and leaving spots of blood around your home.
+It also stops her from going into heat and leaving spots of blood around your home.
 But most importantly it will prevent pregnancy.
 Spaying also decreases the chances of getting cancer and infections in her reproductive and urinary organs.
 These are benefits worth considering when deciding if you should spay your dog.

 What is that green tattoo on dogs?
-Well, the vet usually tattoos the dog with either a blue or green colored line.
-The line is located near the scar from surgery to remove the dog’s testicles.
-Wondering why a dog needs to get marked after being neutered?
+Vets typically tattoo the dog with either a blue or green colored line.
+The line is located near the scar from surgery.
 It’s not always easy to know if a dog has been neutered.
 A scar is a tell tale sign of a surgery but the scar will fade over time.
 This is why the green tattoo is used.
 Before a dog is neutered, their testicles aren’t always visible.
 Testicles are only visible on some dogs.
 And for females you can’t see from the exterior whether or not they have their ovaries and uterus.
 You should know whether a dog has been spayed or neutered.
 It is important for the future health of your dog.
 Vets should always know the history of your dog before performing surgery or providing a medical diagnosis.

 Benefits of Having Your Dog Tattooed